Aisha Tyler Passes The Torch To Eve As New Co-Host of ‘The Talk’

 “Eve is an accomplished and dynamic performer, musician, wife, and stepmother who fits in seamlessly, while also adding a new layer to the show as we continue to evolve season to season.”

 Aisha Tyler, who exited the CBS daytime chatfest at the end of last season, seemed just as excited about the news as the rest of the cast.
-After Eve’s new role was announced, Aisha took to social media to offer congratulations to the rapper and the rest of The Talk panel.
+After Eve’s new role was announced, Aisha took to social media to offer congratulations to the rapper and the rest of the Talk panel.

 “Hoorayyyyyyy!”
 Tyler tweeted.
 “Huge love and congratulations to @TheRealEve and my beloved ladies and @TheTalkCBS family! ”